-An estimated twenty-five percent of homes in Missouri rely on an onsite wastewater treatment system (OWTS) in areas where public sewers are not available.
+An estimated 25 percent of homes in Missouri rely on an onsite wastewater treatment system (OWTS) in areas where public sewers are not available.
 Onsite systems treat wastewater and disperse it on the property where it is generated.
 When functioning properly, onsite systems prevent human contact with sewage, and prevent contamination of surface and groundwater.
-Factors that affect the proper functioning of onsite systems include the site and soil conditions, design, installation, operation and maintenance.
+Factors that affect the proper functioning of onsite systems include the site and soil conditions, design, installation, operation, and maintenance.

 The Missouri Department of Health and Senior Services (DHSS) has set minimum state standards for OWTS.
 These standards cover new systems and major changes to existing systems.
 Some examples of major changes are replacing a sewage tank, and replacing or expanding an absorption field.
 These standards became effective in January 1996.